dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-In phase one, without first introducing large changes to our development workflow, we concentrated on eliminating the problem we had when something would happen to your development machine and it couldn't be recovered easily.
+In phase one, without first introducing large changes to our development workflow, we only concentrated on eliminating the problem we had when something would happen to your development machine and it couldn't be recovered easily.

-The first thing we did, we removed all the services like Apache, MySQL, PHP etc., that were running on a developer machine natively and we moved them into separate containers.
+The first thing we did, we removed all the services like Apache, MySQL, PHP etc., that were running on a developer machine natively and we moved them into separate Docker containers.

-We also had to write an in-house tool that would allow a developer to transparently manage these containers similarly like you would manage services running on your machine with upstart, because we just didn't know any existing tool at the time, that could have done the same job.
+We also had to write an in-house tool that would allow a developer to transparently manage these containers similarly like you would manage services running on your machine with the init system, because we didn't know any existing tool at the time, that could have done the same job.

-The key thing here to understand is that every Drupal project on your machine shared the same Apache, MySQL and PHP container instance just like in native solution.
+The key thing here to remember is that every Drupal project shared the same Apache, MySQL and PHP container instance just like in native solution.

 Because a developer still had to know Docker in too much detail and the goal was to minimize it as much as possible, we still had some work to do to achieve